 - 5MP resolution

-The ninth and newest iteration of GoPro Hero has several cool new tricks up its sleeve.
+As one of the best pocket camcorders on the market, the ninth and newest iteration of GoPro Hero has several cool new tricks up its sleeve.
 It can now capture the perfect sunset with the new Scheduled Captures feature, all while you’re catching your beauty sleep.

 Additionally, the Hero 9 can now shoot 5K at 30p.
 If you want to edit the footage on a mobile device, you’ll have to use 4K at 60 fps until the mobile manufacturers catch up.
 However, the most radical feature upgrade is the new sensor that nearly doubles the resolution up to 23.5MP.
 That allows for tight cropping and even grabbing JPEGs straight out of the 4K footage – never to miss a unique shot again.